Higher Education

 This major will help you gain employment in the business side of IT.
 You’ll focus on how information technology is used to collect and process information in organisations, and gain in-depth knowledge of application design, systems implementation and management.

-Learn moreBusinesses work with laws every day in entering contracts, acquiring business assets, leasing premises and hiring staff.
-Knowledge of business law is critical to complying with legal requirements and identifying and managing legal risk.
+Learn moreAll businesses need to comply with relevant laws and policies, such as when entering contracts, acquiring assets, leasing premises and hiring staff.
+Experts in business law are therefore vital to organisations to ensure legal compliance and to mitigate legal risk.

-In this major, you’ll gain a sound knowledge of the laws that govern businesses and commercial transactions.
-You’ll learn how the law is created, changed and applied to business and government, and appreciate ethical issues in business situations.
+In this course you’ll gain comprehensive knowledge of the laws that impact businesses and commercial operations.
+You’ll learn how laws are created, changed and applied to organisations, and how to meet legal requirements and manage legal risk.

 Learn moreEconomists study more than just money – they analyse the world around them, from global markets to government policy to world events, to help make informed decisions in diverse industries.
 These decisions can impact how individuals and society access, consume and distribute wealth.

-With a focus on applied economics, this major gives you the knowledge and skills to understand important real-world issues such as unemployment, housing affordability, climate change, energy challenges and inequality.
+With a focus on applied economics, this major gives you the knowledge and skills to understand important real-world issues such as unemployment, inequality, housing affordability, climate change and energy challenges.

 You will learn how to use big data, statistics, mathematics and business insights to evaluate trends and patterns in consumer spending, levels of competition in different industries, business cycles and financial crises.

-In this course, the areas of HR management that you’ll gain skills in include: recruitment and selection, remuneration, performance, training and development, conflict management, HRM metrics and analytics and more.
+In this course, you will gain expertise in recruitment and selection, remuneration, performance, training and development, employment relations, conflict management and HR analytics.
+You’ll develop skills in emotional intelligence, critical thinking and adaptability.

-Learn moreManagement knowledge and skills are valued and needed in small-to-medium enterprises, non-profit organisations, large corporations and government, both locally and globally.
+Learn moreManagement knowledge and skills such as problem-solving and decision-marking are valued and needed in small-to-medium enterprises, non-profit organisations, large corporations and government – both locally and globally.

 Management is about taking a leading role: supervising and mentoring staff, balancing budgets, and ensuring tasks and projects are completed successfully, together with recognising issues such as values, ethics and sustainability.
-It means taking responsibility, being entrepreneurial, getting things done and making the most of your staff and resources.
+It means taking responsibility, being entrepreneurial, getting things done and making the most of your staff and resources for a sustainable and regenerative future.

 This major focuses on the key challenges facing managers today and in the future.
-You’ll learn skills in problem-solving, decision-making, critical thinking, communicating with people and handling budgets.
+You will learn skills in problem-solving, decision-making, critical thinking, communicating with people and handling budgets.

 Learn moreAfter studying your degree in finance, this course extends your learning into new realms, providing the know-how you need to progress your career.